therenotomorrow/leetcode/README.md

 84. Find All Anagrams in a String
 85. String Compression
 86. Delete Node in a BST
-87. Sort Characters By Frequency
-88. Hamming Distance
-89. Next Greater Element I
-90. Diagonal Traverse
-91. Find Largest Value in Each Tree Row
-92. Minimum Absolute Difference in BST
-93. Diameter of Binary Tree
-94. Reverse Words in a String III
-95. Subarray Sum Equals K
-96. Array Partition
-97. Permutation in String
-98. Can Place Flowers
-99. Maximum Average Subarray I
-100. Dota2 Senate
-101. Search in a Binary Search Tree
-102. Insert into a Binary Search Tree
-103. Design HashMap
-104. Design Linked List
-105. Subarray Product Less Than K
-106. Find Pivot Index
-107. Asteroid Collision
-108. Find Smallest Letter Greater Than Target
-109. Largest Number At Least Twice of Others
-110. Jewels and Stones
-111. Minimum Distance Between BST Nodes
-112. Custom Sort String
-113. Bus Routes
-114. Binary Trees With Factors
-115. Peak Index in a Mountain Array
-116. Middle of the Linked List
-117. Online Stock Span
-118. Reverse Only Letters
-119. Binary Subarrays With Sum
-120. Number of Recent Calls
-121. Validate Stack Sequences
-122. Squares of a Sorted Array
-123. Max Consecutive Ones III
-124. Longest Arithmetic Subsequence
-125. Remove All Adjacent Duplicates In String
-126. Greatest Common Divisor of Strings
-127. Find in Mountain Array
-128. Print in Order
-129. Largest Unique Number
-130. Snapshot Array
-131. Maximum Level Sum of a Binary Tree
-132. Maximum Number of Balloons
-133. Get Equal Substrings Within Budget
-134. Count Vowels Permutation
-135. Check If It Is a Straight Line
-136. Count Number of Nice Subarrays
-137. Convert Binary Number in a Linked List to Integer
-138. Deepest Leaves Sum
-139. Number of Steps to Reduce a Number to Zero
-140. Count Negative Numbers in a Sorted Matrix
-141. Longest ZigZag Path in a Binary Tree
-142. Find Lucky Integer in an Array
-143. Minimum Value to Get Positive Step by Step Sum
-144. Build Array Where You Can Find The Maximum Exactly K Comparisons
-145. Constrained Subsequence Sum
-146. Counting Elements
-147. Kids With the Greatest Number of Candies
-148. Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit
-149. Count Good Nodes in Binary Tree
-150. Maximum Number of Vowels in a Substring of Given Length
-151. Max Dot Product of Two Subsequences
-152. Running Sum of 1d Array
-153. Longest Subarray of 1's After Deleting One Element
-154. Can Make Arithmetic Progression From Sequence
-155. Number of Good Pairs
-156. Make The String Great
-157. Richest Customer Wealth
-158. Max Number of K-Sum Pairs
-159. Maximum Erasure Value
-160. Swapping Nodes in a Linked List
-161. Find the Highest Altitude
-162. Sum of Unique Elements
-163. Merge Strings Alternately
-164. Maximum Score of a Good Subarray
-165. Check if the Sentence Is Pangram
-166. Check if All Characters Have Equal Number of Occurrences
-167. Reverse Prefix of Word
-168. Minimum Number of Operations to Make Array Continuous
-169. Remove Colored Pieces if Both Neighbors are the Same Color
-170. Parallel Courses III
-171. Reverse Nodes in Even Length Groups
-172. K Radius Subarray Averages
-173. Delete the Middle Node of a Linked List
-174. Maximum Twin Sum of a Linked List
-175. Find the Difference of Two Arrays
-176. Add Two Integers
-177. Intersection of Multiple Arrays
-178. Number of Flowers in Full Bloom
-179. Minimum Consecutive Cards to Pick Up
-180. Number of Ways to Split Array
-181. Successful Pairs of Spells and Potions
-182. Max Sum of a Pair With Equal Sum of Digits
-183. First Letter to Appear Twice
-184. Equal Row and Column Pairs
-185. Removing Stars From a String
-186. Using a Robot to Print the Lexicographically Smallest String
-187. Total Cost to Hire K Workers
-188. Design Graph With Shortest Path Calculator
-189. Painting the Walls
-190. Largest Submatrix With Rearrangements
-191. Number of Ways to Divide a Long Corridor
-192. Minimum One Bit Operations to Make Integers Zero
-193. Decode Ways
-194. String Compression II
-195. Minimum Difficulty of a Job Schedule
-196. Maximum Profit in Job Scheduling
-197. Arithmetic Slices II - Subsequence
-198. K Inverse Pairs Array
-199. Number of Submatrices That Sum to Target
-200. Partition Array for Maximum Sum
+87. Hamming Distance
+88. Next Greater Element I
+89. Diagonal Traverse
+90. Find Largest Value in Each Tree Row
+91. Minimum Absolute Difference in BST
+92. Diameter of Binary Tree
+93. Reverse Words in a String III
+94. Subarray Sum Equals K
+95. Array Partition
+96. Permutation in String
+97. Can Place Flowers
+98. Maximum Average Subarray I
+99. Dota2 Senate
+100. Search in a Binary Search Tree
+101. Insert into a Binary Search Tree
+102. Design HashMap
+103. Design Linked List
+104. Subarray Product Less Than K
+105. Find Pivot Index
+106. Asteroid Collision
+107. Find Smallest Letter Greater Than Target
+108. Largest Number At Least Twice of Others
+109. Jewels and Stones
+110. Minimum Distance Between BST Nodes
+111. Custom Sort String
+112. Bus Routes
+113. Binary Trees With Factors
+114. Peak Index in a Mountain Array
+115. Middle of the Linked List
+116. Online Stock Span
+117. Reverse Only Letters
+118. Binary Subarrays With Sum
+119. Number of Recent Calls
+120. Validate Stack Sequences
+121. Squares of a Sorted Array
+122. Max Consecutive Ones III
+123. Longest Arithmetic Subsequence
+124. Remove All Adjacent Duplicates In String
+125. Greatest Common Divisor of Strings
+126. Find in Mountain Array
+127. Print in Order
+128. Largest Unique Number
+129. Snapshot Array
+130. Maximum Level Sum of a Binary Tree
+131. Maximum Number of Balloons
+132. Get Equal Substrings Within Budget
+133. Count Vowels Permutation
+134. Check If It Is a Straight Line
+135. Count Number of Nice Subarrays
+136. Convert Binary Number in a Linked List to Integer
+137. Deepest Leaves Sum
+138. Number of Steps to Reduce a Number to Zero
+139. Count Negative Numbers in a Sorted Matrix
+140. Longest ZigZag Path in a Binary Tree
+141. Find Lucky Integer in an Array
+142. Minimum Value to Get Positive Step by Step Sum
+143. Build Array Where You Can Find The Maximum Exactly K Comparisons
+144. Constrained Subsequence Sum
+145. Counting Elements
+146. Kids With the Greatest Number of Candies
+147. Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit
+148. Count Good Nodes in Binary Tree
+149. Maximum Number of Vowels in a Substring of Given Length
+150. Max Dot Product of Two Subsequences
+151. Running Sum of 1d Array
+152. Longest Subarray of 1's After Deleting One Element
+153. Can Make Arithmetic Progression From Sequence
+154. Number of Good Pairs
+155. Make The String Great
+156. Richest Customer Wealth
+157. Max Number of K-Sum Pairs
+158. Maximum Erasure Value
+159. Swapping Nodes in a Linked List
+160. Find the Highest Altitude
+161. Sum of Unique Elements
+162. Merge Strings Alternately
+163. Maximum Score of a Good Subarray
+164. Check if the Sentence Is Pangram
+165. Check if All Characters Have Equal Number of Occurrences
+166. Reverse Prefix of Word
+167. Minimum Number of Operations to Make Array Continuous
+168. Remove Colored Pieces if Both Neighbors are the Same Color
+169. Parallel Courses III
+170. Reverse Nodes in Even Length Groups
+171. K Radius Subarray Averages
+172. Delete the Middle Node of a Linked List
+173. Maximum Twin Sum of a Linked List
+174. Find the Difference of Two Arrays
+175. Add Two Integers
+176. Intersection of Multiple Arrays
+177. Number of Flowers in Full Bloom
+178. Minimum Consecutive Cards to Pick Up
+179. Number of Ways to Split Array
+180. Successful Pairs of Spells and Potions
+181. Max Sum of a Pair With Equal Sum of Digits
+182. First Letter to Appear Twice
+183. Equal Row and Column Pairs
+184. Removing Stars From a String
+185. Using a Robot to Print the Lexicographically Smallest String
+186. Total Cost to Hire K Workers
+187. Design Graph With Shortest Path Calculator
+188. Painting the Walls
+189. Largest Submatrix With Rearrangements
+190. Number of Ways to Divide a Long Corridor
+191. Minimum One Bit Operations to Make Integers Zero
+192. Decode Ways
+193. String Compression II
+194. Minimum Difficulty of a Job Schedule
+195. Maximum Profit in Job Scheduling
+196. Arithmetic Slices II - Subsequence
+197. K Inverse Pairs Array
+198. Number of Submatrices That Sum to Target
+199. Partition Array for Maximum Sum